Anirudh-MV/Sample-Nodejs-API/README.md

 node app.js
 ```

-is hosted at, FYI we can easily change the port when we host it my changing the value of port in
+is hosted at, FYI we can easily change the port when we host it by changing the value of port in

 ```
 ----